-Assistant Professor and Head of Department - Major G.D.
+Assistant Professor - Major G.D.
 Resch, CD, BA, MA

-Assistant Professor - Major A.T.
-Malcolm, CD, pcsc, asc BA, MA, PhD
+Assistant Professor - R.C.
+St. John, BA, MA, PhD

-MILITARY LEADERSHIP AND APPLIED PSYCHOLOGY RR111: Psychology of the Individual (3,0,0,4/-,-,-,-)
+MILITARY LEADERSHIP AND APPLIED PSYCHOLOGY RR111: Psychology of the Individual - Part 1 (3,0,0,4/-,-,-,-)

 An introduction of those areas of human development and behaviour that are relevant to future leaders' needs and interests.
 The course commences with an exposure to the fundamental topics and elementary psychological vocabulary necessary for the understanding of the rationale of individual differences.
 These topics are then related to certain developmental and social psychological concepts with a view to understanding human behaviour in situations where there is a requirement to influence the behaviour of others.
 To this end, elementary topics of perception, learning, motivation, intelligence, personality, adjustment, and maturation will be related to concepts of social structure, individual socialization, attitude formation, and interpersonal processes.